manuelkiessling/php-restful-subversion/README.md

 ### 1. Preparing your system

-Besides the packages already available on your system and PHPMergeHelper itself, you'll will need the following packages:
+Besides the packages already available on your system and PHPMergeHelper itself, you will need the following packages:

 * Git
 * Subversion